light-and-ray/sd-webui-replacer/docs/usage.md

 [Inpaint Difference](https://github.com/John-WL/sd-webui-inpaint-difference) extension.

 ## HiresFix
-You can select the blured image in the gallery, then press "Apply HiresFix ✨" button.
+You can select the blurred image in the gallery, then press "Apply HiresFix ✨" button.
 Or you can enable `Pass into hires fix automatically`

 Default settings are designed for using lcm lora for fast upscale.
 It requires lcm lora I mentioned, cfg scale 1.0 and sampling steps 4.
 There is no difference in quality for my opinion